Saving all of our healthy and treatable shelter dogs and cats by 2015 is more than possible - we're almost there!

 From Dane County, Wisconsin to Erie County, New York, Maddie's® Community Collaborative Projects are demonstrating successful no-kill community-building in diverse geographic, demographic and socio-economic regions.

-Nearly 100 no-kill communities are thriving throughout the country from Austin, Texas to Reno, Nevada to Tompkins County, New York.
+At least 200 no-kill communities are thriving throughout the country from Austin, Texas to Reno, Nevada to Tompkins County, New York.

 The Public is On-Board